LibraryCarpentry/week-one-library-carpentry-DEPRECATED/lesson-materials/LibCarp-lesson-one.md

 - `\d` matches any single digit
 - `\w` matches any part of word character (equivalent to `[A-Za-z0-9]`)
 - `\s` matches any space, tab, or newline
+- `\b` adds a word boundary.
+So putting this either side of a stops the regular expression matching longer variants of words.
 - `^` defines the start of the string
 - `$` defines the end of the string